MatrixOrbital/EVE-ESP32-Weather-Demo/README.md

-# Example code for the EVE on a ESP 32 with the WEMOS D1 mini
+# Example code for the EVE on a ESP with the WEMOS D1 mini

+Simple weather station application for an ESP and a Matrix Orbital 4.3" Display.

 ![Weather Screen](/images/Demo1.jpg)